petersatsuse/azure-compute-docs/articles/virtual-machines/linux/disk-encryption-linux.md

 ## Enable encryption on a newly added data disk

 You can add a new data disk using [az vm disk attach](add-disk.md), or [through the Azure portal](attach-disk-portal.yml).
 Before you can encrypt, you need to mount the newly attached data disk first.
-You must request encryption of the data drive since the drive will be unusable while encryption is in progress.
+You must request encryption of the data drive since the drive is not usable while encryption is in progress.

 # [Using Azure CLI](#tab/adedatacli)

  If the VM was previously encrypted with "All", then the --volume-type parameter should remain "All".
 All includes both OS and data disks.
-If the VM was previously encrypted with a volume type of "OS", then the --volume-type parameter should be changed to "All" so that both the OS and the new data disk will be included.
+If the VM was previously encrypted with a volume type of "OS", then the --volume-type parameter should be changed to "All" so that both the OS and the new data disk are included.
 If the VM was encrypted with only the volume type of "Data", then it can remain "Data" as demonstrated below.
 Adding and attaching a new data disk to a VM is not sufficient preparation for encryption.
 The newly attached disk must also be formatted and properly mounted within the VM before enabling encryption.
 On Linux, the disk must be mounted in /etc/fstab with a [persistent block device name](/troubleshoot/azure/virtual-machines/troubleshoot-device-names-problems).

 In contrast to PowerShell syntax, the CLI does not require the user to provide a unique sequence version when enabling encryption.
 The CLI automatically generates and uses its own unique sequence version value.